developer-onizuka/serviceMesh/README.md

     network: "${VM_NETWORK}"
 EOF
 ```
-(5) Generate the istio-token and Copy it to the VM which you want to join into the cluster.
+(6) Generate the istio-token and Copy it to the VM which you want to join into the cluster.
 ```
 # istioctl x workload entry configure -f workloadgroup.yaml -o "${WORK_DIR}" --clusterID "${CLUSTER}"
 Warning: a security token for namespace "vmcluster" and service account "nginxonmyvm" has been generated and stored at "/root/vmintegration/istio-token"
-2022-01-10T05:37:08.373544Z	warn	Could not auto-detect IP for.
-Use --ingressIP to manually specify the Gateway address to reach istiod from the VM.%!(EXTRA string=istiod.istio-system.svc, string=istio-system)
 Configuration generation into directory /root/vmintegration was successful
 ```
 ```